• Skip to primary navigation

 Instructions

-• To make the galette dough: pulse the flour, sugar and salt together in a food processor fitted with the blade attachment until combined.
-Add the butter and pulse until the mixture resembles coarse crumbs.
-Drizzle egg and pulse until a ball just begins to come together.
+• Pulse flour, sugar, and salt in a food processor until combined.
+Add cold butter and pulse until the mixture resembles coarse crumbs.
+Drizzle in the beaten egg and pulse just until the dough begins to come together.

-• Form dough into a disk.
-Wrap in plastic and chill until firm, at least 2 hours.
+• Form the dough into a disk, wrap in plastic, and chill for at least 2 hours.

 Notes